 — The Coaches' Voice (@CoachesVoice) May 20, 2022

 Although the low-block is considered a “boring” tactic and is looked down upon, It is highly effective.
 Just ask Guardiola’s Barcelona, whose beautiful tiki-taka system was nullified by Jose’s Inter back in 2010.

-What is a low-block?
+What is a low-block in football?

 A low block is an out-of-possession strategy through which a team focuses on protecting the defensive third of the pitch.
 The priority is to remain compact in a deep position, defending the space close to goal… 🧱🧐 pic.twitter.com/U2FDny8pbT